 If you want to learn more about the set-up process, we have a full guide to creating a whop.
 But for this post, we’ll be focusing on creating a community with your whop.

 Add your apps: To start developing a community, you need the right tools.
-At the top of the Overview page, select the “Add or edit apps” button, then “+New app”.
+On the left side of your Dashboard, scroll down to Apps, and click on "Add."

 Here you can choose which apps you want to include.
-We’ve already explored some of these in Step 2, but the Forums, Announcements, Video Calls and Chat apps are useful for community creation.
+We’ve already explored some of these in Step 2, but the Forums, Announcements, Video Calls, and Chat apps are useful for community creation.
 You can also add access to a Discord or Telegram group, if you prefer, but it's best to keep your members all in one place - your whop.

 You can choose whether to make the app visible immediately, or keep it as a draft until you’re ready to publish.